hardwario/bc-website/content/academy/what-is-dashboard.en.md

 ## What is a dashboard?

-Imagine a dashboard as your virtual message board, where after a little setup you will see everything what is going on around your box.
+Imagine a dashboard as your **virtual message board**, where after a little setup you will see everything what is going on around your box.
 For example, do you want to see a colour chart of how your room temperature has been changing over the past hour?
 No problem!
 It’s only up to you what you put in your dashboard. 💪

-In other words, everything that your box measures will be **displayed right here**.
+In other words, everything that your box measures **will be** **displayed right here**.

 You can find it in your Playground in the left menu under the **Dashboard** tab.
 If you haven’t programmed anything yet and you click on it, you will see only a white area.
 Let’s change it!
 {{< b-image src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566160234/academy/what-is-dashboard/image6.png" alt = "Node-RED Dashboard" >}}

 ## What to fill the dashboard with?

 You can influence the appearance of the dashboard using the nodes found in the left menu in the **Functions** tab.
-The are separated by the Dashboard header and have a **turquoise colour**.
+The are separated by the Dashboard header and have **a** **turquoise colour**.
 {{< b-image src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566160233/academy/what-is-dashboard/image1.png" alt = "Node-RED dashboard nodes" >}}

 Now, we will show you **three smart nodes** that you can tune up your dashboard with: